-Carbon monoxide (CO) is not a greenhouse gas itself but influences the mole fractions of greenhouse gases by affecting hydroxyl radicals (OH).
-Beginning in 1950, the CO mole fraction increased at a rate of 1% per year but started to decrease in the late 1980s (WMO, 1999).
-In 2015, the global mean mole fraction of CO was 91±2 ppb.
-The mole fraction is high in the Northern Hemisphere and low in the Southern Hemisphere, suggesting substantial anthropogenic emissions in the Northern Hemisphere.
+Carbon monoxide (CO) is not a greenhouse gas in itself, but is an important part of the global carbon cycle since it influences the mole fractions of greenhouse gases through reactions with hydroxyl radicals (OH).
+In 2016, the global mean mole fraction of CO was 90 ± 1 ppb.
+The mole fraction is higher in the Northern Hemisphere and lower in the Southern Hemisphere, suggesting substantial anthropogenic emissions in the Northern Hemisphere.